jyztintan/tp/docs/UserGuide.md

 #### Filter By Birthday Month
-Returns the list of clients whose birthdays are in the specified month.
+Returns the list of clients whose birthdays fall in the specified month.

 **Format:**
 ```